How to Set Up an Instagram Business Account: A Step-by-Step Guide

 - The option to add “swipe up” links to your Instagram Stories (Note: You need to have at least 10,000 followers.)

 - Partner accounts as branded partners that can post on your business’s behalf.
 Adding partner accounts is especially useful if your business collaborates with Instagram influencers to produce content.

 - Access to insights and analytics.
 Find out your account reach, follower demographics, and post impressions.

 You may have heard rumors that Instagram treats business posts differently from those published by personal accounts.
-After all, Facebook’s algorithm prioritizes content from friends over that created by brands.
+After all, Facebook’s algorithm prioritizes content from friends on multiple Instagram accounts over that created by brands.

 What about Instagram creator accounts?